If you want blisteringly fast and even fingers on your sax, then you MUST know about alternate fingerings.

 Here’s a top tip for you.
 Now that you know these four B flat (Bb) fingerings, when you’re learning a new piece of music, go through your music, and when you get to your B flat, put a little mark on it with your pencil of which B flat fingering that you’re going to use.
 For example, are you going to use the front B flat?
 Are you going to use the side B flat?
 O the long B flat?

 And the reason that we do this is that as we’re learning a new piece of music, particularly if it’s a complicated phrase, if we write in which fingering we’re going to use for B flat, and then we’re consistent with it as we learn it, that’s the fastest route to get super-fast fingers.

 The very first alternate fingering that I think everyone needs to know about is side C.

-So, can play C with your middle finger like this:
+So, you can play C with your middle finger like this:

-But you can also play C by putting the B finger down and then using the middle side key with our right hand index finger.
+But you can also play C by putting the B finger down and then using the middle side key with your right-hand index finger.
 We use just the side of our finger with a very small movement.

 This is a super useful fingering, particularly if you’re doing a trill.
 You’ll also use it in a jazz setting.
-I reckon guys like Ben Webster, Lester Young, they use that side C quite a lot because it sounds lovely and warm.
+I reckon guys like Ben Webster and Lester Young, they use that side C quite a lot because it sounds lovely and warm.

 Alternate F Sharp Fingerings